Ken Krueger

 Ken Krueger (October 7, 1926 – November 21, 2009) was an American publisher and retailer.
 Krueger co-founded and organized the first San Diego Comic-Con, then called "San Diego's Golden State Comic-Con," in 1970.
 Krueger co-created the annual convention with a group of San Diego friends, including Shel Dorf, Richard Alf and Mike Towry.

 Biography

 Kenneth J. Krueger, Jr. was born in upstate New York.
 Krueger was a Buffalo, New York, based member and co-founder of the Buffalo Fantasy League, Bohemia Club, and publisher of the semi-pro Pegasus Publications—most noted for the first appearance of science fiction writer Wilson Tucker’s Prison Planet in Space Trails (Pegasus Publications, Summer 1947).

 Krueger later founded Shroud: Publishers, Kenneth J. Krueger: Publisher, Valcour-Krueger, and Fantasy House.

-Krueger was also an inspiration and focal point for an ambitious group of young comic book fans who planned and hosted the event that became San Diego Comic-Con, serving as chairman of the group’s first multi-day event, the San Diego Golden State Comic-Con held August 1–3, 1970.
+Krueger was also a focal point for an ambitious group of young comic book fans who planned and hosted the event that became San Diego Comic-Con, serving as chairman of the group’s first multi-day event, the San Diego Golden State Comic-Con held August 1–3, 1970.